shalom2552/IntroToDataScience/HW1/README.md

 1. question 2
 2. dry exercise

-## finaly
+## Finaly

-Markup : 1. change back the adrees of the input file
+1. change back the adrees of the input file
 2. run the code in vm to cheack its workability